 The Corporation's gross profit is derived from the aerospace industry.
 The Corporation's aerospace operations are focused on engineering and manufacturing aircraft components for new manufactured aircraft, and selling spare parts and performing repair and overhaul services on existing aircraft and aircraft components.
-Therefore, the Corporation's business is directly affected by economic factors and other trends that affect the Corporation's customers in the aerospace industry, including possible changes in sourcing strategies by aircraft operators and OEMs, decreased demand for air travel or projected market growth that may not materialize or be sustainable.
-Although fuel prices have remained low, since it is a significant cost factor for aircraft operators, any sizeable price increases can affect their operating margins and reduce their ability to finance capital expenditures.
+Therefore, the Corporation's business is directly affected by economic factors and other trends that affect the Corporation's customers in the aerospace industry, including possible changes in sourcing strategies by aircraft operators and OEMs, decreased demand for air travel or projected market growth that may not materialize or be sustainable or the grounding of specific aircraft models by regulatory authorities.
+Since fuel prices are a significant cost factor for aircraft operators, any sizeable price increases can affect their operating margins and reduce their ability to finance capital expenditures.
 Constraints in the credit market may reduce the ability of airlines and others to purchase new aircraft, negatively affecting the demand for the Corporation's products.
-When these economic and other factors adversely affect the aerospace industry, they tend to reduce the overall customer demand for the Corporation's products and services, which decreases the Corporation's operating income.
+When these economic and other factors adversely affect the aerospace industry, they tend to reduce the overall customer demand for the Corporation's operating income.

 Economic and other factors both internal and external to the aerospace industry might affect the aerospace industry and may have an adverse impact on the Corporation's results of operations.
 More specifically, a number of additional external risk factors may include the financial condition of the airline industry, commercial aerospace customers and government aerospace customers; government policies related to import and export restrictions and business acquisitions; changing priorities and possible spending cuts by government agencies; government support for export sales; world trade policies; increased competition from other businesses, including new entrants in market segments in which the Corporation competes.
-In addition, acts of terrorism, natural disasters, global health risks, political instability or the outbreak of war or continued hostilities in certain regions of the world could result in lower orders or the rescheduling or cancellation of part of the existing order backlog for some of the Corporation's products.
-In particular, the uncertainties arising from a contagious illnesses, such as the coronavirus currently impacting China and other geographies, could adversely impact global travel and potentially impact aircraft delivery rates of the Corporation's customers.
+In addition, acts of terrorism, natural disasters, and global health risks including new pandemics, political instability or the outbreak of war or continued hostilities in certain regions of the world could adversely affect global travel and result in lower orders or the rescheduling or cancellation of part of the existing order backlog for some of the Corporation's products.